James Willmott-Brown: 1992

-When Willmott-Brown is released, he returns to the square in January 1992 and tries to buy the flats that Grant (Ross Kemp) and Phil Mitchell (Steve McFadden) are selling.
-He plans to move back to Walford and set up another business and sends Kathy a tape asking her to meet him at his hotel in Hampstead.
+Nearly three years later, Willmott-Brown resurfaces upon the square in January 1992; he had been released from imprisonment.
+He plans to move back to Walford and set up another business there.
+At one point he seeks to buy the flats that Kathy's new boyfriend Phil Mitchell (Steve McFadden) and his brother Grant (Ross Kemp), known as the "Mitchell Brothers", are selling.
+However, it soon becomes clear that Willmott-Brown also has unfinished business with Kathy; he sends her a tape asking her to meet him at his hotel in Hampstead.
 He promises that if she objects, he will disappear and never return.
-His return sends shockwaves around the square and Pete arranges his son Ian Beale (Adam Woodyatt), Frank Butcher (Mike Reid) and Big Ron (Ron Tarr) to become his Gaing mob so they can track Willmott-Brown down as Kathy plans to meet him.
-Kathy gets there first and after listening to Willmott-Brown's tale of his hard time in prison and how much he has changed, she asks him to leave the Square for good and never return.
+His reappearance sends shockwaves around the square and Pete arranges for Ian along with their friends, which include Pat's spouse Frank Butcher (Mike Reid) and fellow punter Big Ron (Ron Tarr), to become his mob so they can track Willmott-Brown down as Kathy plans to meet him.
+Kathy gets there first and encounters Willmott-Brown, who explains his tale of his hard time in prison and how much he has changed; Kathy disbelieves him and she asks him to leave the Square for good.
 Despite his promise, however, he refuses to leave Walford.
-Kathy then leaves feeling repulsed and cheated, but unknown to her, Pete has also come to enact his revenge.
-Pete, Ian, Frank and Big Ron all force him into their car and drive him to Pete's high-rise flat building, where Pete threatens to push him off unless he signs a paper stating that he will leave Walford and never return.
-Immediately after, Willmott-Brown phones his solicitor and takes out an injunction on Pete, but proceeds to move to the Square.
-He continues sending Kathy tapes, confessing his undying love for her.
+Kathy then leaves feeling repulsed and cheated, but then Pete has come to settle his score not long afterwards.
+Pete and his mob all force him into their car and drive him to Pete's high-rise flat building, where Pete threatens to push him off unless he signs a paper stating that he will leave Walford and never return.
+Willmott-Brown immediately moves out of the square, but not before retaliating against Pete by phoning his solicitor and taking out an injunction on his love rival.
+In addition, he continues sending Kathy tapes that each address his undying love for her.